BroadbandForum/usp/index.md

     <h4>About this version:</h4>

-    This DRAFT version is for <strong>BETA TESTING ONLY</strong> in order to allow development to begin and feedback given to the BBF.
+    <p>This DRAFT version is for <strong>BETA TESTING ONLY</strong> in order to allow development to begin and feedback given to the BBF.
 It is NOT intended for deployment.
-It includes:
+It includes:</p>

     <ul>
     <li>Architectural overview</li>